Susmita2024/Library-management-system/README.md

 ## Project Structure
 The project consists of the following main classes:
 1. Main: handles user interactions.
-2. Library: Manages the core library operations.
+2. Library: Manages the core library operations that is book,patron and loan.
-3. Book: Represents a book in the library.
+3. Book: Represents a book details and availability in the library.
-4. Patron: Represents a library patron.
+4. Patron: Represents a personal details and borrowing limit of patron.
 5. Loan: Manages the book loans.

 ## How to run this project